Canon unveils new full-frame mirrorless camera, the EOS R

 Canon EOS R price and release date

-The EOS R is available to pre-order from September 12 and will go on sale from October 9.
+The EOS R is available to pre-order from September 12 and will go on sale from October 9 onwards.

 The RF 50mm f/1.2L USM lens will arrive at £2,349.99 while the RF 24-105mm f/4L IS USM will come with a £1,119.99 price tag.
 The RF 28-70mm f/2L USM and RF 35mm f/1.8 MACRO IS STM lens, meanwhile, will be launched at £3,049.99 and £519.99 respectively, although they won’t be available until December.

-We’ll update this with prices for the US and Australia once we have them.
+We’ll update this with prices for the US and Australia once we have them – Canon says pricing for Australia will be confirmed on September 12.